Sjofartsdirektoratet/docs/content/get-started/_index.md

 3. You will then receive a Bearer Token to access our services

 ### Create keystore
-To create a keystore you first need a Enterprise Certificate, This can be obtained by...
+To create a keystore you first need a Enterprise Certificate.
+The enterprise certificate can be ordered from [Commfides](https://www.commfides.com/commfides-virksomhetssertifikat/) or [Buypass](https://www.buypass.no/produkter/virksomhetssertifikat-esegl)

 Once you have a valid Enterprise Certificate you need to add it to a Keystore file for Java to be able to use it.
 We use [Keystore Explorer](https://keystore-explorer.org/)